 Note: An IPv6 address must be enclosed in square brackets, such as [3ffe:2a00:100:7031::1].
-The value of context-root value specifies the custom context root, if any, configured for your repository server.
+The value of <port-number> indicates the port number on which the repository server is running.
+The <context-root> value specifies the custom context root, if any, configured for your repository server.
 If your system does not use a context root, omit this portion of the endpoint.
 To access the WSDL file for the service, append ?wsdl to the service endpoint.